CenturionTech/centuriontech.github.io/README.md

 <img src="PacMan1.png" width="10%" height="10%">

 ### Title of the project: Eyes
-Description of the project: Move Eyes on th screen following the mouse How to Run: Select the link in Int3lltec Group WEB Dev Portfolio Roadmap of future improvements:
+Description of the project: Move Eyes on th screen following the mouse <br>
+How to Run: Select the link in Int3lltec Group WEB Dev Portfolio <br>
+Roadmap of future improvements: <br>

 ### Title of the project: Real Time Bus Tracker
-Description of the project: Show the Buses Locations in Route#1 of MBTA in real time How to Run: Select the link in Int3lltec Group WEB Dev Portfolio ,click on the button "Show MBTA Route# 1 Bus Locations in real time"
+Description of the project: Show the Buses Locations in Route#1 of MBTA in real time <br>
+How to Run: Select the link in Int3lltec Group WEB Dev Portfolio ,click on the button "Show MBTA Route# 1 Bus Locations in real time" <br>
 Roadmap of future improvements: Show a table of current buses in Route#

 ## License information: